ropensci/roweb3/content/blog/2021-02-23-devguide-0.6.0/index.md

 Frans van Dunné most kindly translated our [review template to Spanish](https://devdevguide.ropensci.org/reviewtemplatees.html)!
 ¡Muchas gracias!

+If you speak Spanish and would like to hear more about our software peer review system, [check out the recording of the LatinR talks by package author Miguel Alvarez and editor Maëlle Salmon](/events/latinr-2020/).

 ## Guidance for package documentation

 To help R users, we now require information about overlap with other packages be [mentioned prominently in package docs](https://devdevguide.netlify.app/building.html#general).